 About this release

-- Nearly three quarters (73.1%) of children and young people were seen within 18 weeks, compared to 60.6% for the previous quarter and 66.4% for the quarter ending December 2019.
+- Seven out of ten (70.3%) of children and young people were seen within 18 weeks, which is a decrease from 78.6% for the previous quarter, and also from 73.1% for the quarter ending December 2020.
 The Scottish Government standard states that 90% of children and young people should start treatment within 18 weeks of referral to CAMHS.

-- Half of the children and young people seen started their treatment within seven weeks, which is the same as the previous quarter, and a decrease from the same quarter the previous year where half of children and young people were seen within 11 weeks.
+- One in two of the children and young people seen started their treatment within an average of 7 weeks, which is the same as the previous quarter, and also the same as quarter ending December 2020.

 If you have an enquiry relating to this publication, please email email@example.com.